NFL Will Survive Jon Gruden's Bigotry. But It Must Change

 In 2014, Los Angeles Clippers owner Donald Sterling was caught on tape going off on a racist diatribe.
 NBA commissioner Adam Silver banned him from the league for life.
 Former Microsoft CEO Steve Ballmer bought the Clippers for $2 billion.

 Over the past decade, the NFL has confronted various crises, like revelations about the effects of head trauma, the mishandling of the Ray Rice domestic violence investigation, and the row over Colin Kaepernick’s activism.
-In 2010, the NFL generated some $8.5 billion in revenues; by 2019, revenues nearly doubled to $16 billion before a pandemic-related drop to $12 billion in 2020.
+In 2010, the NFL generated some $8.5 billion in revenue; by 2019, revenue nearly doubled to $16 billion before a pandemic-related drop to $12 billion in 2020.
 After Kaepernick’s demonstrations during the anthem, all sides dug in: there was a fraction of fans who swore off football because they felt Kaepernick was being unfairly blackballed.
 Another fraction, offended by the protests from Kaepernick and other players, also claimed to be done watching the NFL.

 Read More: Why Nike Hasn’t Weighed In On NBA Superstar Kyrie Irving’s Vaccine Hesitancy